Visitor Services Supervisor

 Organisation: The National Trust for Scotland

-To provide operational coordination and supervision of retail and visitor services, in line with the Trust’s policies, priorities, performance standards and targets to contribute to the enjoyment of the property by visitors and members, and help ensure commercial, financial, and conservation objectives are achieved.
+To provide operational coordination and supervision of Priorwood and Harmony garden visitor services, events, tenant relationships and holiday lets in line with the Trust’s policies, priorities, performance standards and targets to contribute to the enjoyment of the property by visitors and members, and help ensure commercial, financial, and conservation objectives are achieved.

-The Visitor Services Supervisor at a Trust property plays a pivotal role ensuring that the management objectives are achieved through excellent customer service and, with delegated responsibility for duty management and retail, is very often the “face” of the Trust to visitors and suppliers.
-As such, this role directly influences public perceptions of the Trust and is crucial to developing and maintaining the property’s local/national reputation.
+The Visitor Services Supervisor at a Trust property plays a pivotal role ensuring that the management objectives are achieved through excellent customer service, and, with delegated responsibility for events and duty management they are very often the “face” of the Trust to visitors and suppliers.
+As such, they directly influence public perceptions of the Trust and is crucial to developing and maintaining the property’s local/national reputation.

 KEY RESPONSIBILITIES AND ACCOUNTABILITIES

-Supervising/undertaking the day‐to‐day operation of the visitor services and guest services function which includes:
+Supervising/undertaking the day-to-day operation of the visitor services and guest services function.
+This includes:

 o Housekeeping and security of the Property.

 o Health and safety procedures, emergency procedures, and environmental procedures.